-Promoting sharing and unlimited use of the data that we have produced will be best achieved using explicit licences.
+We will promote sharing and unlimited use of the data that we produced using explicit licences.
 For sharing our data, we will use a creative common CCO license as recommended by the UNIL University or a CC By license that is suitable for data sharing.
-The CCO is a 'public domain dedication', i.e. a waiver of all our rights including those of attribution.
-The CC By license will let others distribute, remix, tweak, and build upon our work, even commercially, as long as they credit us for the original creation.
+The CCO license is a 'public domain dedication', i.e. a waiver of all our rights including those of attribution.
+The CC By license_allows others to distribute, remix, tweak and build upon our work, even commercially, as long as they credit us for the original creation.